pickyourtrail_logo

 15. Pisa

-Planning a trip to Italy for 15 days and not including Pisa in your list is a great miss.
-Famous for the leaning tower, this spot is ideal for a half-day stop on the way from Florence.
-The Campo dei Miracoli (Field of Miracles) clusters the tower, cathedral, and baptistery into one of Europe's most architecturally striking squares.
+Skipping Pisa on a longer Italy trip is a missed opportunity.
+Famous for its leaning tower, it’s ideal as a half-day stop between Florence and the coast.
+The Campo dei Miracoli (Field of Miracles) clusters the tower, cathedral, and baptistery into one of Europe’s most architecturally striking squares.

 • Best Time to Visit: April–June and September–October